hasan-raja/BookQ/README.md

 - **Like System**: Like your favorite quotes (persists during session)
 - **Share Functionality**: Share quotes link via native share API or copy to clipboard
 - **Auto Play Functionality**: Play the quote short for few seconds and move to next quotes with progress bar
+- **Keyboard Navigation**: Use arrow keys and spacebar for navigation